 3. Insufficient income/savings of the U.S. citizen sponsor

 4. A very large age gap between the couple can cause concern.
 However, there is no specific age limitation.
 Yes, a pretty 21 year old Filipina lady really can fall in love with a 65 year old nice American guy.
-We have seen this happen many times and we have successfully had visas approved for couples with a very large age gap.
+We have seen this happen many times and we have successfully had immigration approved for couples with a very large age gap.
 Filipino woman tend to be less concerned with superficial attributes than American women.
 Most Filipino woman are looking for a loving and stable man who will treat them nicely and will accept them whoever they are.
 They are much less concerned with the age of the man and more concerned with the quality of his character.

 5. Fiancée cannot obtain written consent from the ex-husband for their child to leave the country